 Performance outcomes Acceptable outcomes Complies Comments (iii) not unduly detract from the amenity of nearby residences.
 Building design PO8 Development assists in the establishment of a consistent built character in the Emerging community zone, having regard to: (a) roof form and pitch; (b) eaves and awnings; (c) building materials, colours and textures; and (d) window and door size and location.
-AO8 No acceptable outcome is provided. n/a Not applicable.
-No new buildings and structures are being proposed.
-Amenity PO9 Development must not detract from the amenity of the local area, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
-AO9 No acceptable outcome is provided.
-The development will comply.
-No noticeable change in amenity is anticipated due to this current development.
+AO8 No acceptable outcome is provided. • Both proposed lots will contain an established dwelling house.
+Amenity Po9 Development must not detract from the amenity of the local area, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
+AO9 No acceptable outcome is provided. • Complies.
+The proposed reconfiguration will not detract from the amenity of the local area.
 PO10 Development must take into account and seek to ameliorate any existing negative environmental impacts, having regard to: (a) noise; (b) hours of operation; (c) traffic; (d) advertising devices; (e) visual amenity; (f) privacy; (g) lighting; (h) odour; and (i) emissions.
-AO10 No acceptable outcome is provided.
-The development will comply.
-No noticeable change in amenity is anticipated due to this current development.
+AO10 No acceptable outcome is provided. n/a Not applicable.